Product Knowledge: Guide & Simple, World-Class Training

 1. Product cost

-Prospects need to know if the products they’re interested in fit within their budget.
-This is why it’s so important that sales reps, or anyone interacting with customers or prospects, understand the product cost (or costs of multiple tiers of the product) and can accurately relay that information.
+Prospects need to know if the products they're interested in fit within their budget.
+This is why it's so important that sales reps understand product cost and can accurately relay that information, which is a key reason U.S. companies invest an average of $1,459 per salesperson in training annually.

 2. Product use